Tapping for Fireworks Workshop

 This is the recorded version of the live workshop in December of 2024.
 So it’s available to you now.
 This on-demand version includes the video recording, audio-only recording, full transcript with slides included, slides, and all workshop materials.

-A brief intro to Tapping
+A brief intro to tapping

 Tapping (or EFT-Emotional Freedom Technique) is a scientifically sound mind-body technique.
 There have been a lot of studies done on tapping that shows it helps calm the nervous system and reduces the fight, flight, freeze, and fawn responses, while dealing with difficult emotions or negative, painful, or distressing thoughts, sensory triggers, or even PTSD triggers.